-Case Reports: The first patient was a 39-year-old male under a 5-fluorouracil + folinicacid + oxaliplatin + panitumumab (FOLFOX) treatment regimen due to metastatic rectal cancer.
+Case Reports: The first patient was a 39-year-old male who was under a 5-fluorouracil + folinicacid + oxaliplatin + panitumumab (FOLFOX) treatment of regimen because of metastatic rectal cancer.
 The second patient was a 53-year-old male with testicular seminoma who was treated with bleomycin, etoposide, and cisplatin (BEP) protocol.
-Both patients were presented to the emergency department with increased dyspnea after chemotherapy.
+Both patients presented to the emergency department with increased dyspnea after chemotherapy.
 Thorax CT showed similar findings to COVID-19 pneumonia.
-On follow-up CTs, these findings disappeared with steroid treatment as well as withdrawal of the chemotherapeutic agents, which enabled us to make a differential diagnosis.
+On follow-up CTs, these findings disappeared with steroid treatment as well as withdrawal of the chemotherapeutic agents and this enabled us to make a differential diagnosis.
 Also, two consecutive COVID-19 real-time polymerase chain reaction tests were negative in both patients.

 Conclusion: When lung CT findings of the oncologic patients are similar to COVID-19 pneumonia, chemotherapy-induced pulmonary toxicity should also be considered in the differential diagnosis.

 Katip Celebi University Ataturk Training and Research Hospital, Department of Radiology , Katip Celebi University Ataturk Education and Research Hospital, Department of Radiology, Basin sitesi, Karabaglar, Izmir, Katip Celebi University Ataturk Training and Research Hospital, Department of Medical Oncology, Katip Celebi University Ataturk Training and Research Hospital, Department of Radiology , Katip Celebi University Ataturk Training and Research Hospital, Department of Radiology